harshnisar/ml-india/_posts/2016-11-24-ml-india-interview-priya-radhakrishnan.md

 **ML-India:** Thanks a lot for taking time out for this Priya!
-We look forward to subsequent reports from the AI100 study group!
+All the best to you from ML-India.